Next of Kin viewers were not impressed with the glaring plot holes

 "Are they expecting his flight from Pakistan to be at supersonic speed?"

-ITV’s new thriller Next of Kin kicked off last night – with mixed results.
+ITV’s new thriller Next of Kin kicked off – with mixed results.

 Although a poll of more than 800 RadioTimes.com readers revealed that 69% enjoyed the show, online there has also been an outpouring of criticism and disbelief at the gaping plot holes in episode one.
 How on earth was Kareem ever going to make it home in time for a party that began even before he got to the airport?!